aucad/aml-networks/readme.md

 * `make fast`

   Subset of make all.
 This option runs experiment, only for default max iterations, only using full holdout set.
-The parameters for this attack are fixed -- it does not accept custom arguments like the two experiments above.
+The parameters for this attack are fixed -- it does not accept arguments like the two experiments above.

 * `make plot`